arunnegi-07/DSA/Arrays/18-MaximumIdenticalBowls/Intuition.md

-## Inuition behind the given problem:
+## Intuition behind the given problem:

 ```
 As question is asking us to find maximum bowls which contains equal of cookies.